 Yating Liu (Programmer) Yating has a Bachelor’s in biology, Masters in nutrition and computer science.
 She is interested in software development, data science/engineering, and getting new technical skills and etc. Besides these, she enjoys a variety of outdoor activities: running, hiking, biking, kayaking, and wandering at the zoo.
 She loves her cat named Maoqiu (furry ball) and is eager to get a big dog in the future.

 Raylynn Swift, M.A.
-(Behavior Technician) Raylynn Swift is a research assistant in the lab supporting mouse behavioral research.
+(Research Technician) Raylynn Swift is a research assistant in the lab supporting mouse behavioral research.
 She graduated from the University of Missouri-St. Louis in 2020 with a master’s degree in psychology with an emphasis in behavioral neuroscience.
 At home, she has two rat roommates and is working on expanding her houseplant collection.

 Lexi Harris (Lab Technician) After earning a B.S. in biochemistry from Mizzou, Lexi worked at WashU in the Cardiology Department for three years.
 She took a brief hiatus from science, during which she traveled the western United States, and has since returned to the Dougherty Lab as a research assistant.
 In the lab, she focuses on local translation in astrocytes.
 Outside of the lab, she focuses on making and eating pasta, baking, and camping.
 (Editor’s note: Impressively, she apparently is focused in all things she does.)

-Katie McCullough (Mouse Technician)
+Katie McCullough (Research Technician)

-Stephen Plassmeyer (Lab Technician)
+Stephen Plassmeyer (Research Technician)

 Jelani Deajon-Jackson (Undergraduate Researcher) Jelani is an undergrad at WashU who aims to major in the Neuroscience track of Biology and minor in Chemistry or Economics.
 He worked with Mike V. in Summer ’18 observing mRNA translation in the distal processes of microglia.
 Outside of the lab Jelani spends his time tutoring his fellow undergrads in the General Chemistry course or participating in the City Faces organization as a mentor for children in the Clinton-Peabody Public Housing community.
 He is connoisseur of unhealthy snacks, especially anything that contains excess cheese and salt.